theowenyoung/gatsby-theme-primer-wiki/theme/README.md

 Here are my main ideas/principles in designing this theme.

 1. No vendor lock-in.
 The less vendor features you use, the better you'll be able to migrate, including this theme.
 So we should only write standard markdown.
 I like `[[WikiLink]]`, but I love standard markdown more.
 So we should always use standard markdown link `[text](https://example.com)`, or use [Wikilink](https://foambubble.github.io/foam/wikilinks) with [Link Reference Definitions](https://foambubble.github.io/foam/features/link-reference-definitions), and don't use any vendor locked-in feature.
 That give us the capability change our theme, or hosted place.
 2. Use meta data instead of special characters.
-We should use `tags` as the document's metadata, not `#tag` at the plain text.
+We should use `tags` as the document's metadata, not `#tag` in the plain text.
 3. Use tags instead of categories.
 Minimal subfolders.

 ## Getting Started